Last Updated on

 If I was going to ship my laptop home and it wasn’t going to hurt my wallet, then… why not pack in as much as I can!!!

-You could say, Korea Post inspired me to open my floodgates of souvenir and clothes shopping!
+You could say, Korea Post inspired me to open my floodgates of souvenir shopping in Korea! (check out my list of things to buy)

 When I finally brought my box to the post office, packed and stuffed to the rim with souvenirs and clothes, it only got better…